Muuuush/FuseGPT/README.md

 # FuseGPT

-This repository is the implementation for the paper [FuseGPT: Learnable Layers Fusion of Generative Pre-trained Transformers](https://arxiv.org/abs/2411.14507).
+This repository is the improved implementation for the paper [FuseGPT: Learnable Layers Fusion of Generative Pre-trained Transformers](https://arxiv.org/abs/2411.14507).

 ## Dependencies